 Coverage for Emergency Medical Services outside the service area will be the same as for those within the service area.
 If a Non-Network Provider bills you for a balance between the charges and what we pay, please notify us.
-Call our customer service team at (800) 310-5249.
+Call our customer service team at the number on the back of your ID card.
 We will defend against and resolve any request or claim by a Non-Network Provider of Emergency Medical Services.

-We cover substance use disorder treatment services only if you get Medically Necessary Care in the least restrictive setting.
+We cover substance use disorder treatment services only if you get Medically Necessary care in the least restrictive setting.

-Please contact our customer service team at (800) 310-5249 if you have questions.
+Please contact our customer service team at the number on the back of your ID card if you have guestions.